 1 processing settlement agreements and providing advice to NASUWT members on the terms and effect of a settlement agreement;

-2. undertaking and overseeing legal casework (including conditions of service, ITT student and pensions) up to, and including, advising on the progression of Employment Tribunals;
+2. undertaking and overseeing legal and regulatory casework (including conditions of service, ITT student and ) up to, and including, authorise Employment Tribunals and manage the progression of Employment Tribunals;

 3 monitoring developments in selected areas of legislation and casework precedent;

-4 advising elected officers and regional staff on members’ casework, identifying any areas of risk to the Principal or National Official;
+4 advising elected officers and staff on members’ casework, identifying any areas of risk to the Principal or National Official;

 5 researching, promoting and supporting the development of NASUWT policy in respect of legal and casework services;

-6 preparing for, and participating in, briefings, training events and seminars for lay and paid officials;
+6 Developing and delivering briefings, training events and seminars for members, lay and paid officials;

-7 assisting team colleagues in operating all aspects of NASUWT legal and casework services.
+7 assisting colleagues in operating all aspects of NASUWT legal and casework services.

 Organisational Accountabilities: (these will be included in all JDs)